Loubrains/FuzzyMatcher/README.md

 ### Functionality:

+- ~~Remove startup dialog, have it start up with empty data structures, new project/load project will populate the data~~
 - ~~Ability to recategorize results.~~
 - ~~Start program with New Project / Load Project dialogue box, and setup program accordingly~~
-- Ability to save current state.
-(The framework is there, just need to select the appropriate variables to save)
+- ~~Ability to save current state.
+(The framework is there, just need to select the appropriate variables to save)~~
-- Ability to load previously saved state.
-(Same note as above)
+- ~~Ability to load previously saved state.
+(Same note as above)~~
 - Delete categories.
 - Rename categories.
 - Ability to switch back to multi from single (spit warning "can't go back").